kiwijuice56/tower-of-babel/README.md

 ![Diagram of the flow of game logic](docs/state_machine_flow.png "State Machine Flow Diagram")

+## Game Domains
+In order to make game state more managable, the node tree is split into tree distinct "roots" of different gameplay domains.
+These root nodes do not implement logic themselves and instead act as an interface to children nodes that handle the details of each domain.
+Some nodes exist outside of this trio, but only implement small and specific parts of the code.

-## User Interface Structure
+### User Interface (UI)
+Menus and displays of game state/data.

+### World
+2D and 3D dungeon gameplay.

+### Combat
+Battles and party state outside of combat.

+## UIStructure
-The UI code is organized into four interfaces as described below.
-Godot does not support actual interfaces, so instead interpret them as a general description of how scenes with the corresponding names act within the structure of the game.
+The UI code is organized into four "imaginary" interfaces as described below.
+Godot does not support actual interfaces, hence them being imaginary.
+However, these descriptions standardize the structure and function of all UI scenes in the game.

 ### Component
 Base interface for all UI scenes.
+It is not necessary for a component to contain any of these functions, but a component should adhere to the headers when implementing a method with similar functionality.

-- `signal completed`
+- `[for transition_in and transition_out] signal completed`
 - `func initialize(Variant data ...) -> void`
 - `func clear() -> void`
 - `[coroutine] func transition_in() -> void`